-For the purposes of this example, we will use the "adabas_EmployeesMini" sample service that can be created when a new Adabas driver is defined (check "Create Sample Services" box).
-The process is the same for any other service defined in SOA Gateway.
+For the purposes of this example, we will use the "MySQL City" sample service.
+See here for more information.
+The process is the same for any other service defined in the SOA Gateway.

-Important: The SOA Gateway legacy perspective should not be used for configuring services with lifecycle governance.
-All further references to the Control Centre assume the SOA Gateway Administration perspective.
+Important: The Portus legacy perspective should not be used for configuring services with lifecycle governance.
+All further references to the Control Centre assume the Portus Administration perspective.